coreboot Gerrit Etiquette and Guidelines¶

 - Submit mainboards that you’re working on to the board-status repo.
 This helps others and shows that these mainboards are currently being maintained.
-At some point, boards that are not up to date in the board-status repo will probably end up getting removed from the coreboot master branch.
+At some point, boards that are not up to date in the board-status repo will probably end up getting removed from the coreboot main branch.

 - Abandon patches that are no longer useful, or that you don’t intend to keep working on to get submitted.